 In 2014, he was one of the founders of New Bloom Magazine (破土), an online magazine covering activism and youth politics in Taiwan and the Asia Pacific that was founded after the Sunflower Movement, which he was a participant in as a student activist.
 From 2017 to 2018, he was Democracy and Human Rights Service Fellow at the Taiwan Foundation for Democracy, during which he assembled the Daybreak Project, a 400,000-word oral history archive and encyclopedia of the Sunflower Movement.
 Since 2019, after the wave of protests in Hong Kong later known as the Anti-ELAB Movement, he has been involved in Lausan (流傘), a collective of writers, researchers, activists, and artists engaging with Hong Kong’s political struggles.
 In 2020, he became one of the founding editors of the Brick House, a journalist-owned media collective, and arts and culture-focused platform No Man is an Island.

-Hioe’s writing has been published in The Washington Post, The Nation, The Diplomat, Art Forum, The Mekong Review, Popula, China File, The China Policy Institute Blog, Taiwan Insight, and other publications.
+Hioe’s writing has been published in The Washington Post, The Nation, The Guardian, Dissent Magazine, The Diplomat, Art Forum, Disegno, The Mekong Review, Popula, China File, The China Policy Institute Blog, Taiwan Insight, and other publications.
 His writing focuses on contemporary politics, society, and the arts in Taiwan.

-Television and radio appearances by Hioe have included on Al-Jazeera, the BBC World Service, Channel NewsAsia, Metro News, NZZ, Radio Radicale, RFI, RSI, RaiNews, and other programs.
+Television and radio appearances by Hioe have included on Al-Jazeera, the BBC World Service, Channel NewsAsia, Democracy Now, Intelligence Squared, Metro News, Netflix, NZZ, Radio Radicale, RFI, RSI, RaiNews, The Spectator, and other programs.
 He regularly appears as a guest on the radio program, Taiwan This Week, on ICRT in Taiwan.

 Translations by Hioe range from academic and literary texts to film and television scripts, including the script for the video game Urban Legend Scout, exhibitions for the National Taiwan Museum and National Taiwan Museum of Fine Arts, essays in Flaneur Magazine, and the personal narratives of White Terror victims published by the Chen Wen-chen Memorial Foundation.